ChrisAntaki/hash-generator-app/README.md

 electron .
 ```

-Note: Soon, this will be distributed to a number of non-profits.
-Please don't distribute it ahead of time though, as I'd like to make sure it's QA'ed on Windows & Mac. :)
+Note: Soon, this will be distributed to a number of organizations.
+Please don't distribute it ahead of time, as it's not fully QA'ed.
+Thanks!